DevOps-and-Cloud-based-Software/assignment-4/README.md

 ## Ansible

-Ansible is an open source, command-line automation software that is typically used to configure systems, deploy software, and orchestrate advanced workflows to support application deployment, system updates.
+Ansible is an open-source, command-line automation software that is typically used to configure systems, deploy software, and orchestrate advanced workflows to support application deployment and system updates.
 Ansible uses the following terms:

  * **Control node**: the machine where Ansible is installed.
 It manages the execution of the Playbook.
 It can be any machine on the internet